Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

 	git checkout release/v3.2
 	```

 6. Install Python and the required Python packages.
 We've used [pip](https://pypi.org/project/pip/) to install the additional components.
+The packages to install vary based on your distribution's default Python version.

-	For Ubuntu 20:
+	For Ubuntu 20.04 or newer (and other Linux distributions that default to Python 3):

 	```text
 	sudo apt-get install python-is-python3 python3-pip python3-serial
 	```

-	For Ubuntu versions prior to 20:
+	For Ubuntu versions prior to 20.04 (and other Linux distributions that default to Python 2):

 	```text
 	sudo apt-get install python